-60. Germany welcomed Kiribati's ratification of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment in 2019 and the adoption of the Kiribati National Disability Policy in 2018.
+60. Germany welcomed the country's ratification of the Convention against Torture in 2019 and the adoption of the Kiribati National Disability Policy in 2018.

 61. Haiti recognized that climate change was a monumental challenge for the Government of Kiribati.
 It also recognized the determination of Kiribati to fight against the negative effects of rising sea levels in order to save their properties and preserve their unique culture.